 On the hotel side, MotorCity Casino’s tower is home to 400 hotel rooms.
-There’s also a spa, five restaurants (including a buffet), bars, clubs, the Sound Board entertainment venue, and convention and meeting space.
+There’s also a spa, seven dining options (including a buffet, food truck and food court), bars, clubs, the Sound Board entertainment venue, and convention and meeting space.

 On the negative side, it can get smoky in this casino.
 On the positive front, there is free parking in the attached garage.